adncllng/vmock/src/pages/blog/en/stepping-into-halka.md

 locale: en
 pageKey: page_blogpost
 title: Stepping Into Halka
-date: 1953-01-01T15:59:00.000Z
+date: 1954-01-01T15:59:00.000Z
 description: >-
-  Design and Facilitation of a Youth Documentary Internship as part of research in Dialogic Art, Participatory Practice, and Documentary Representation.
+  Established a Youth Documentary Internship as part of work for Project Someone.
 ---
 "Stepping Into Halka" is a youth-led documentary artwork that stems from a Youth Documentary Internship I established in the fall of 2022 at Project Someone as part of the role I am carving out for myself as a core artist and research affiliate in Dialogic Art, Participatory Practice, and Documentary Representation.